 A password manager relieves the burden of thinking up and memorizing unique, complex logins—the hallmark of a secure password.
 It allows you to safely share those logins with others when necessary.
 And because these tools encrypt your login info in a virtual vault—either locally or in the cloud—and lock it with a single master password, they protect the passwords themselves.
 If you’re looking to up your security game, a password manager is the way to go.

-But password managers vary widely in their capabilities and cost, so we compared six of the most popular.
+But password managers vary widely in their capabilities and cost, so we compared several of the most popular.
 All support Windows Mac OS, Android, and iOS, as well as the major browsers.
 And all will let you sync your data across multiple devices, though you may have pay extra for the privilege.

 Best overall password manager

 LastPass ticks all the boxes on our password manager want list.
 It makes it a breeze to create unique, complex passwords; capture and manage login credentials; sync them across multiple devices; and share them with others you trust.
 Its password auditing and updating features let you identify and eliminate weak or duplicate passwords with just a mouse click or two.
 It also stores credit card numbers and other personal data to autofill web forms when you’re making a purchase, signing up for a service, or paying a bill.

 LastPass also supports a range of multi-factor authentication options for protecting your vault, including app-based authenticators like Symantec VIP and Google Authenticator, hardware tokens like YubiKey, and fingerprint readers.